 -- Provision in federal procedural statutes allowing dismissal of frivolous or

-malicious complaints when plaintiff has asked for leave to proceed in forma
+malicious complaints when plaintiff has asked for leave to proceed

 pauperis is not to be interpreted so as to allow dismissal of all claims